Original air date: 4/29/1993

 - Humans Are Bastards: Springfield created an entire holiday based on beating snakes to death just for the hell of it.
 It is later revealed in the episode that Whacking Day was invented as an excuse to beat up the Irish.

 - Imagine Spot: When Homer talks to Lisa.
 When she remarks about how Whacking Day is bad, Homer describes human nature as a constant conflict between good and evil that cannot be resolved.Evil Homer: [while dancing on Good Homer's grave with maracas] I am Evil Homer!
 I am Evil Homer!
 I am Evil Homer!
 I am Evil Homer!

 - Imperial Stormtrooper Marksmanship Academy: While target practice in training for Whacking Day, Wiggum tells Eddy and Lou to aim for the body of a paper target of a snake.
 A light next to the target is promptly shot out.

-- Noodle Incident: Homer hit a referee with a whiskey bottle one time.
-The only other information given is that Lisa remembers it and it happened because Homer squeezed his rage into a bitter, little ball, then released it at an appropriate time.
+- Homer hit a referee with a whiskey bottle one time.
+The only other information given is that Lisa remembers it and it happened because Homer had squeezed his rage into a bitter, little ball, then released it at (what he considered) an appropriate time.
 We don't know what sport it was or whether or not Homer got away with it.